GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 ![Update NFT properties](../../static/nft-properties.png "Equip elemental runes to your Monstar") *Equip elemental runes to your Monstar and watch your NFT evolve with updated properties*

 That’s not all!
-As your Monstars become stronger, you can use them to help you battle…in the next prototype>>>
+As your Monstars become stronger, you can use them to help you battle in Haneul Battler.

-## Prototype 2 Haneul Battler
+## Haneul Battler prototype

-Welcome to Haneul Battler, where your cute monstars transform into warriors!
+Haneul Battler is an example game where your cute monstars transform into warriors!

 Gameplay: